Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Introduction

 \section{Introduction}

-The deep neural networks (DNNs) trained by the softmax cross-entropy (SCE) loss have achieved state-of-the-art performance on various tasks~\cite{Goodfellow-et-al2016}.
+The deep neural networks (DNNs) trained by the softmax cross-entropy (SCE) loss have achieved state-of-the-art performance on various tasks~\citep{Goodfellow-et-al2016}.
 However, in terms of robustness, the SCE loss is not sufficient to lead to satisfactory performance of the trained models.
-It has been widely recognized that the DNNs trained by the SCE loss are vulnerable to adversarial attacks~\cite{Carlini2016, Goodfellow2014, Kurakin2016, madry2018towards, Moosavidezfooli2016, Papernot2015}, where human imperceptible perturbations can be crafted to fool a high-performance network.
+It has been widely recognized that the DNNs trained by the SCE loss are vulnerable to adversarial attacks~\citep{Carlini2016, Goodfellow2014, Kurakin2016, Moosavidezfooli2016, Papernot2015}, where human imperceptible perturbations can be crafted to fool a high-performance network.
+To improve adversarial robustness of classifiers, various kinds of defenses have been proposed, but many of them are quickly shown to be ineffective to the \emph{adaptive attacks}, which are adapted to the specific details of the proposed defenses~\citep{athalye2018obfuscated}.

-To improve adversarial robustness of classifiers, various kinds of defenses have been proposed, but many of them are quickly shown to be ineffective to the \emph{adaptive attacks}, which are adapted to the specific details of the proposed defenses~\cite{athalye2018obfuscated,carlini2017adversarial,tramer2017ensemble}.
-Besides, other methods on verification and training provably robust networks have also been proposed~\cite{dvijotham2018training,dvijotham2018dual,hein2017formal,weng2018towards,wong2018provable}.
+Besides, the methods on verification and training provably robust networks have been proposed~\citep{dvijotham2018training,dvijotham2018dual,hein2017formal,wong2018provable}.
 While these methods are exciting, the verification process is often slow and not scalable.
-Thus many recent efforts have been devoted to proposing faster verification methods~\cite{wong2018scaling,xiao2018training}.
-Among the previously proposed defenses, the adversarial training~(AT) methods can achieve state-of-the-art robustness under different adversarial settings~\cite{kannan2018adversarial,madry2018towards,xie2018feature,zhang2019theoretically}.
+Among the previously proposed defenses, the adversarial training~(AT) methods can achieve state-of-the-art robustness under different adversarial settings~\citep{madry2018towards,zhang2019theoretically}.
 These methods either directly impose the AT mechanism on the SCE loss or add additional regularizers.
-Although the AT methods are relatively strong, they are computationally expensive and could sacrifice accuracy on clean inputs~\cite{madry2018towards,zhang2019theoretically}.
+Although the AT methods are relatively strong, they could sacrifice accuracy on clean inputs and are computationally expensive~\citep{xie2018feature}.
+Due to the computational obstruction, many recent efforts have been devoted to proposing faster verification methods~\citep{wong2018scaling,xiao2018training} and accelerating AT procedures~\citep{shafahi2019adversarial,zhang2019you}.
+However, the problem still remains.